FilipMorawski/Notes-API/README.md

 ### Set Database

 Script that will set up the database is located in src/main/resources in schema.sql file.
 Script will be run autoumaticly on start of the app by Spring Boot.
-JDBC driver and information about used database and connection is placed in src/main/resources/application.properties file and by  default is setted on MySQL and developer database connection.
+Information about JDBC driver and database connection is placed in src/main/resources/application.properties file and by default is setted on MySQL and developer database connection.
 Please enter your own configuration.
 Keep in mind that
 ```
 spring.jpa.hibernate.ddl-auto
 ```